oxfun-github/oxfun-exchange-docs/source/includes/_v2_introduction.md

 # Rate Limit

-Opnx's APIs allows our clients to access and control their accounts or view our market data using custom-written software.
+OX.FUN's APIs allows our clients to access and control their accounts or view our market data using custom-written software.
 To protect the performance of the system, we impose certain limits:

 Type                              |                            Limit |
 --------------------------------- | -------------------------------- |